SShang93/PMC-UI/README.md

 ### Design

 ##### Colour Scheme
 - The two main colours of the website are a dark green, and white.
 The white to contrast against the background picture and dark green.
 There is also a transparent, glass effect on div elements through out the design of the website.
+The effect have a shade of dark green so the design is consistent throughout the website.
+##### Typogoraphy
+-